 Logistics/Telematics

-A deep dive into how we transformed BlackBuck's fuel monitoring system from a complex third-party solution into an intuitive, integrated experience.
+Revamping fuel monitoring for truck fleet owners by integrating a complex third-party solution into an intuitive, seamless experience.

-In the vast landscape of India's logistics industry, efficiency isn't just a buzzword—it's the difference between thriving and barely surviving.
+In the vast landscape of India's logistics industry, efficiency isn’t just surviving—it's thriving.
 When I joined BlackBuck's design team to work on their fuel sensor project, I quickly realized we weren't just solving a technical problem; we were reimagining how thousands of fleet owners interact with critical data every day.

 Setting the Stage: What is BlackBuck?

 Before diving into the project details, let's set the context.
-BlackBuck is a logistics company that's revolutionizing the trucking industry in India.
-Their mission?
-To digitize trucking and create seamless connections between truck owners and businesses for efficient freight management.
+BlackBuck is a leading platform in India's freight management space.
 Think of them as the digital backbone of India's trucking ecosystem.

 The Project: Fuel Sensor System